-While it's easy focus your time, money and attention on hardware and the latest titles, it can also pay to invest in a comfortable chair to support you during those lengthy gaming sessions.
+While it's easy focus your time, money and attention on hardware and the latest titles, it can also pay to invest in the best gaming chair to support you during those lengthy gaming sessions.

-Even affordable models are a substantial step up from your average office chair, with many featuring proper back support, height adjustment options and enviable designs that bring some color to your gaming space.
+Even affordable gaming chairs are a substantial step up from your average office chair, with many featuring proper back support, height adjustment options and enviable designs that bring some color to your gaming space.

 1. noblechairs Epic Real Leather

 A leather-clad beauty